AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 Inefficient query design can also cause you to hit the scalability limits for table partitions.
 For example, a query with a filter that only selects one percent of the entities in a partition but that scans all the entities in a partition will need to access each entity.
 Every entity read will count towards the total number of transactions in that partition; therefore, you can easily reach the scalability targets.

+> [!NOTE]
-> [AZURE.NOTE] Your performance testing should reveal any inefficient query designs in your application.
+> Your performance testing should reveal any inefficient query designs in your application.

 ### <a name="metrics-show-an-increase-in-PercentTimeoutError"></a>Metrics show an increase in PercentTimeoutError

 Your metrics show an increase in **PercentTimeoutError** for one of your storage services.
 At the same time, the client receives a high volume of "500 Operation Timeout" HTTP status messages from storage operations.

+> [!NOTE]
-> [AZURE.NOTE] You may see timeout errors temporarily as the storage service load balances requests by moving a partition to a new server.
+> You may see timeout errors temporarily as the storage service load balances requests by moving a partition to a new server.

 The **PercentTimeoutError** metric is an aggregation of the following metrics: **ClientTimeoutError**, **AnonymousClientTimeoutError**, **SASClientTimeoutError**, **ServerTimeoutError**, **AnonymousServerTimeoutError**, and **SASServerTimeoutError**.